-If the congregation is paying staff and not currently registered with the ATO with a PAYG withholding account, you will need to phone the Australian Taxation office on 13 28 66 to register as a withholder.
+If the congregation is paying staff and not currently registered as an Income Tax Withholder you will need to phone the Australian Taxation office on 13 28 66 to register as a withholder.
 This is different to registering for an ABN.
 (This should be done before any wages or allowances are paid.).